-In the past few years, in my conversations with investors there were a number who told me that they were worried about the stock markets and that they thought that a big crash was imminent.
+In the past few years, in my conversations with investors, there was a number who told me that they were worried about the stock markets and that they thought that a big crash was imminent.
 As it turned out, they were wrong – the stock markets actually performed very strongly over the past few years.
 As we have a finite number of years to accumulate sufficient funds for our retirement, the investors who stayed out of the market missed a valuable opportunity to grow their nest eggs.

 The thing is it is almost impossible to know how markets will perform from year to year.
 “People that think they can predict the short-term movement of the stock market – or listen to other people who talk about (timing the market) – they are making a big mistake,” says Warren Buffett.
-However, there is clear evidence that if you are invested into a cost-efficient, diversified portfolio for the long term, your odds of investment success are excellent.
+However, there is clear evidence that if you are invested in a cost-efficient, diversified portfolio for the long term, your odds of investment success are excellent.
 If you are really worried about the market in the short term, one way to manage this fear is to simply invest a part of your savings, rather than all of it, so that you can mitigate the risk of being wrong about the market while being able to sleep well at night.

 There is another method.
 If you are right that a market crash is coming, this method will actually help you to have better returns than someone who invests fully now, at least over the short to medium term.
 And if you are wrong about a market crash, you will still enjoy a decent return.
 Either way, over the long term, the odds of you enjoying a successful investment experience are outstanding.
 How does that sound?
 By the way, it’s an extremely simple strategy that Warren Buffett also recommends.
-It’s called dollar cost averaging (DCA).
+It’s called dollar-cost averaging (DCA).

 A DCA strategy means that you invest a certain amount at fixed intervals over a period of time.
 For example, if you invest $100 on the first day of each month over a ten year period, that’s a DCA strategy.